 “The addition of intensivists in our ICU is consistent with the efforts at Olean General Hospital to improve the clinical and quality of outcomes for all our patients,” said Mr. Finan.
 “The specialized skill sets of these physicians will allow us to keep more patients right here in the hospital for their care and treatment, instead of needing to transfer them to tertiary centers in Buffalo or elsewhere.”

-The current intensivists at Olean General Hospital include John W. Hoyt, M.D., who completed his Anesthesia Residency and Critical Care Fellowship at Naval Regional Medical Center in Portsmouth, VA; Sandralee Blosser, M.D., who completed her Internal Medicine Residency at George Washington University Hospital in Washington, DC, and her Pulmonary and Critical Care Fellowships at Johns Hopkins University Hospitals in Baltimore, MD; William Castaldo, M.D., who completed his Internal Medicine Residency at New Rochelle Hospital Medical Center in New Rochelle, NY, and his Pulmonary/Critical Care Fellowship at Albany Medical Center Hospital in Albany, NY; Alex Flaxman, M.D., who completed his Emergency Medicine Residency at Beth Israel Medical Center, Albert Einstein College of Medicine in New York, NY, and his Critical Care Fellowship at R. Adams Cowley Shock Trauma Center, at the University of Maryland in Baltimore, MD; Hector Peniston, M.D. who completed his Emergency Medicine Residency at the Medical Center of Delaware in Wilmington, DE and his Critical Care Medicine Fellowship: at the Mayo Clinic in Rochester, MN; and Gilbert Witte, M.D., who completed his Internal Medicine Residency and Pulmonary/Critical Care Fellowship at the Medical Center of Vermont in Burlington, VT.Back to Article List
+The current intensivists at Olean General Hospital include John W. Hoyt, M.D., who completed his Anesthesia Residency and Critical Care Fellowship at Naval Regional Medical Center in Portsmouth, VA; Sandralee Blosser, M.D., who completed her Internal Medicine Residency at George Washington University Hospital in Washington, DC, and her Pulmonary and Critical Care Fellowships at Johns Hopkins University Hospitals in Baltimore, MD; William Castaldo, M.D., who completed his Internal Medicine Residency at New Rochelle Hospital Medical Center in New Rochelle, NY, and his Pulmonary/Critical Care Fellowship at Albany Medical Center Hospital in Albany, NY; Alex Flaxman, M.D., who completed his Emergency Medicine Residency at Beth Israel Medical Center, Albert Einstein College of Medicine in New York, NY, and his Critical Care Fellowship at R. Adams Cowley Shock Trauma Center, at the University of Maryland in Baltimore, MD; Hector Peniston, M.D. who completed his Emergency Medicine Residency at the Medical Center of Delaware in Wilmington, DE and his Critical Care Medicine Fellowship: at the Mayo Clinic in Rochester, MN; and Gilbert Witte, M.D., who completed his Internal Medicine Residency and Pulmonary/Critical Care Fellowship at the Medical Center of Vermont in Burlington, VT.Back to archive

 Search our online phone directory.